 In my own experience, that means “farm-to-table” was an exercise in actually doing a second job of running a restaurant – not just relying on easy delivery sources to get ingredients that you can be proud of.
 And, an exercise in honesty – the number of customers who know when you didn’t do the work…0!
 Only you can really call “bull-shit” on yourself.

 So, after 10 years of waking up at 5 am for products and calling myself out, well, quite honestly, who wouldn’t be tired of themselves.
 Who wouldn’t want to say…just use an avocado already?
-Well, me.
+It was exhausting.

 And then, just for fun, just to keep you on your toes, while your drowning in a winter of rutabaga and trying to get creative with storage apples for the 4th month in a row – that is when there will be a small group of customers who will show up and try and tell you about the really local “fava” beans that some competitor is using, in February, in New Jersey.
 Really?!
 Come on!!